SubhdeepChakraborty/RestaurantUI/README.md

 # RestaurantUI

-Fully user friendly detailed ui with some smoothness.
+Detailed view of some restaurants.